The Expat Autopsy

 But research is not the same as readiness.

-The Expat Autopsy helps you see the parts of the move that don't show up in glossy guides: leverage, dependency, weak assumptions, cultural blindness, social pressure, local discretion, and what actually happens when the system stops behaving logically.
+The Expat Autopsy helps you see the parts of the move that glossy guides usually skip: leverage, dependency, weak assumptions, cultural blindness, social pressure, local discretion, and what actually happens when the system stops behaving logically.

 Why Listen To Me?